 About

-I build automation for small businesses that need it to actually work.
+We build automation for small businesses that need it to actually work.

 The name comes from the headwaters of a river, the point where everything downstream starts.
-That is where I like to work in a business.
+That is where we like to work in a business.
 The upstream systems (the ones that produce leads, serve customers, and generate reports) set the quality of everything that flows from them.
 Get those right and the rest of the organization runs cleaner.

-How I think about AI
+How we think about AI

-What I care about
+What we care about

 Systems that keep running on their own, day after day.
 Access and logins managed so nothing quietly breaks a year from now.
 A clear record of what the system did and when, ready when you need to look back.
 Safety checks anywhere it touches a customer.
 Documentation written in plain language that still makes sense six months later, to a real person, not an engineer.